drogue-iot/blog.drogue.io/content/2021-06-02-drogue-device-wasm/index.md

 extra.author = "lulf"
 +++

 What does embedded and web frontend apps have in common?
 Turns out it's quite a lot!
-Read on to see how drogue-device have conquered the browser.
+Read on to see how Drogue Device have conquered the browser.

 <!-- more -->